CHTC/chtc-website-source/hpc-overview.md

 - upgrade of SLURM from version 2.5.1 to version 20.02.2
 - upgrades to filesystems and user data and software management
 - a new set of modules and software
+- new head node hostnames

-The above changes will result in a new HPC computing environment, and will provide users with new SLURM features and improved support and reliability for their HPC work.
+The above changes will result in a new HPC computing environment and will provide users with new SLURM features and improved support and reliability for their HPC work.